jfrogren/old-bibnotes/world2018housing.md

 > In high-income countries, around 70% of people’s time is spent inside their home (2)

 Detta kan vara en siffra värd att lägga på minnet.
 Alltså 70% av människors tid tillbringas i det egna hemmet.
+Dock är siffran från en rapport/artikel som vad jag förstår endast grundar sig på data i Nya Zeeland så hur relevant är den globalt?

 > In (p.
 3) some places, including where unemployment levels are higher, and where more people are employed in home-based industries, this percentage is even higher (3).
 Children, the elderly, and those with a disability or chronic illness are likely to spend most of their time at home, and are therefore more exposed to health risks associated with housing (2).